dangnelson/WATERBEAR-Shed/02 Wall Structure/Wall Structure.md

 *2x6 Joists* should just about line up with the wall studs, 16 inches on center `IRC Table 802.4(1)`.
 Mark the end plates first, then prop up the joists over the ceiling span.
 Be careful not to stand in the shed while you do this in case the joists fall.
 Frame enough to form a box and toe nail the box into place.
 This should give you enough structure to add in the remaining joists.

 ### Joist Fastening `IRC Table 602.3(1)`
 No blocking is needed because the distance between the raised top plate and the top of the parallel rafter is 7 & 1/8".
 (IRC 602.10.6.2).
 The ends of each joist must touch the top plate for at least 1.5 inches (IRC 802.6).
+Use *Post Frame Hangers* to reinforce the opening the the ceiling.

 | Placement | Technique | Nail Size | Frequency | Occurances
 |---|---|---|---|---|